 Dune Jewelry Divot Repair Tool

 Time to get a little sentimental.
 Do you and Dad have a favorite course?
 Or maybe a special beach?
-Dune Jewelry by Ann Liguori has an ever-expanding “bank”of sands from around the world, including golf course bunker sand, that they use to fill all manner of gorgeous women’s jewelry.
-Dune also has some treasures just for golfers, including men.
+Dune Jewelry has an ever-expanding “bank”of sands from around the world, including golf course bunker sand, that they use to fill all manner of gorgeous women’s jewelry.
+The Hamptons Rope collection, a co-collaboration between Ann Liguori and Dune’s founder Holly Daniels Christensen, make great Father’s Day gifts.
+Dune even has some treasures just for golfers.
 The new Divot Repair Tool ($30) is both sleek and functional.
 Fill it with sand from St. Andrews Beach to commemorate a trip to The Birthplace of Golf.
 Or with sand from Hawai’i to remember a wedding or honeymoon.
 Or even send in your own from the beach at a family cabin.
 There are ball markers ($30) and wine stoppers ($40) too, which are all also very cool.
 Speaking of weddings in Hawai’i, I have a ball marker with sand from the beach where I got married over 25 years ago.
 Reminds me to keep things in perspective on both good and bad days.

 Sun Mountain 4.5 LS 14-Way Stand Bag